 The Mission

 StoryArcs is an Arts and Humanities Research Council (AHRC) funded Programme run by The Story Society at Bath Spa University.
-Our mission: to conduct a deep exploration into the nature of Story Skills.
+Our mission?
+To conduct a deep exploration into the nature of Story Skills.
 We’re seeking to find out what Story Skills are, to define and categorise them, and to examine how they work to enable diverse and innovative benefits.

 Our internal team at StoryArcs, led by Professor Bambo Soyinka, is researching the deep structures of Story and the nature of Story Skills.
-But integral to our mission is a band of highly skilled, intrepid individuals hired as Associate Story Fellows.
-While our internal team delve into concepts and theories at StoryArcs HQ, the Associate Story Fellows are venturing out to test Story Skills in real world settings.
+But integral to our mission is a band of highly skilled, intrepid individuals hired as Story Fellows.
+While our internal team delve into concepts and theories at StoryArcs HQ, the Story Fellows are venturing out to test Story Skills in real world settings.
 Their role is to undertake placements with Host organisations around the UK, exploring and examining how Story Skills can address organisational challenges.

-The discoveries of our Associate Story Fellows will be synthesised with the internal team’s developing concepts and theories to generate rich understanding of Story Skills and their powers.
+The discoveries of our Story Fellows will be synthesised with the internal team’s developing concepts and theories to generate rich understanding of Story Skills and their powers.
 This knowledge will fuel the long-term goal of StoryArcs: to enhance the strategic objectives of AHRC through the production of a series of legacy training resources, including an innovative, industry-facing Story Skill Set.
 This Skill Set will elucidate a taxonomy of Story Skills, illuminate their unique chemistry, and help researchers in the early stages of their careers to demonstrate their unique Story strengths and capabilities.

 Christopher Smith, Executive Chair of AHRC, emphasises the importance of Story Skills in life, learning and work: